NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 ```
 cd ~
 ```
-2. Download the compressed file into this directory, then extract the files.
+2. Download the compressed file (.tar.gz), then extract the files.
 Type these commands:
 ```
 wget https://www.normfrenette.com/looper.tar.gz
-tar -xzvf btwifiset.tar.gz
+tar -xzvf looper.tar.gz
 ```
 3. Change the owner of the .asoundrc file:
 ```